SorjaThinkingInc/sorjathinkingoldwebsite/README.md

 We hired people, obviously, for our respective "office" locations.
 A few are now at other large corporations, and a few are being assimilated by the company that acquired us.

+### Why did you guys add "oldwebsite" to the repository?

+Clickbait.

+In all seriousness, we were originally thinking about putting up the very first and very last versions of our old website, or at least content wise, but after talking with our lawyers, we weren't allowed to but the repository was already made.
+Sorry!

 ### What about the newsletter?
 Can people still sign up?

 For those currently subscribed (it should be just family, former clients, and certain investors), you'll still get it once every month or so.
 But, it'll be more of a personal update of the five of us.
 As there is a shift of focus, we are not going to accept any new "subscribers."

 ### What's next?

 It was our last commercial venture as the five of us.
-Four of us might start a small investment firm.
+Four of us might start an incubator.
 Our little one wants to pursue physics, sadly.
-But, we'll try to wheel him back to get the gang of five again.
+But, we'll try to wheel him back to get the gang of five on another adventure.